Assessing hierarchies by their consistent segmentations: Experiments

 A common issue with hierarchical image segmentation is the presence of small regions (containing few pixels) at lower depths in the hierarchy.
 These small regions are found more frequently when generating the HED and SED trees, as their gradient generally contains thick boundaries.
-It is therefore common to filter the hierarchy and to remove such small unwanted regions; see, e.g., the implementation of \cite{felzenszwalb2004efficient} and \cite{baltaxe2016local, perret2019removing}.
+It is therefore common to filter the hierarchy and to remove such small unwanted regions; see, {\em e.g.}, the implementation of \cite{felzenszwalb2004efficient} and \cite{baltaxe2016local, perret2019removing}.
 We followed this practice and use the Higra \cite{perret2019higra} area-based filtering algorithm proposed in \cite{perret2019removing}.

-The leaves of the image independent, geometric tree are the image pixel, which makes this tree large (and regular).
-The other trees are smaller as they use super pixels, and benefit also from the filtering process, when applied.
+The leaves of the image independent, geometric-tree are the image pixels, which makes this tree large (and regular).
+The other trees are smaller, as they use super pixels, and also benefit from the filtering process, when applied.

 We calculated the best segmentations that match the different hierarchies, and show how they depend on the particular hierarchy that is used, and on the consistency type.
+First, we show several examples of such best segmentations, corresponding to the same image, using the HED hierarchy; see Figure \ref{fig:examples}.
+As expected, the segmentation quality improves with the number of nodes that are used, and with the consistency type ($b<c<d$).

-Several examples of such best segmentations are depicted in Figure \ref{fig:examples}.
-Figure \ref{fig:experiments-filtered} show that better segmentations, with higher Jaccard index, are naturally found when the number of hierarchy nodes grows.
-It also show that requiring d-consistency allows us to use a relatively small number of nodes for getting good segmentation, with high Jaccard index.
+Figure \ref{fig:experiments-filtered} confirms this observation, and shows that the average Jaccard index, over an image dataset, grows with the number of hierarchy nodes.
+It also shows that requiring d-consistency allows us to use a relatively small number of nodes for getting good segmentation, with a high Jaccard index.
 C-consistency follows, and b-consistency is last.
-The difference between the consistencies in emphasized in \ref{fig:experiments-filtered-byhierarchy} It is also clear that better hierarchies, obtained with more accurate edge detectors, provide much higher quality of segmentation with lower number of nodes.
+The differences between the consistencies are clearly seen in Figure \ref{fig:experiments-filtered-byhierarchy}.
+It is also clear that better hierarchies, obtained with more accurate edge detectors, provide much higher quality of segmentation with lower number of nodes.
 These plots show the average Jaccard index over $100$ images of the Weizmann database \cite{alpert2012image}.
 Every image in this database contains a single object over a background, which match the applicability of the Jaccard index.